Links on Android Authority may earn us a commission. Learn more.

 Dust yourself off in the face of defeat and blast some aliens via the widget below.

 That’s all for the best PS5 games currently available that utilize Sony’s DualSense features.
 But game developers are only scratching the surface of its abilities, with more innovative features on the way.
-Upcoming exclusives such as God of War Ragnarok, Wolverine, and Star Wars: Knights of the Old Republic will continue to push the boundaries of haptic feedback and adaptive triggers.
+Upcoming exclusives such as God of War Ragnarok, Wolverine, and Star Wars: Knights of the New Republic will continue to push the boundaries of haptic feedback and adaptive triggers.

 We will continue to update this list as new titles are released, so be sure to check back for the most recent immersive games.
 For now, make sure your PS5 controller is up to date, and enjoy gaming!